roffe/eznetes/README.md

-# Kubernetes the hard way
+# Kubernetes the semi-hard way

 CoreOS edition by Joakim "Roffe" Karlsson